 The KJV further fogs the matter by translating diathēkē 13 out of the 33 times in the Besekh with "testament."
 For some Christians the word "testament," especially in the title "New Testament," carries the connotation that the "Old Testament" is obsolete, having been supposedly canceled by the atoning death of Yeshua.
 The LXX translation may seem strange given that in the case of the divine-human covenants (1) God obviously cannot die; (2) a testament is a solitary declaration and cannot be "with" someone, as the expression "covenant with" occurs many times in the Tanakh; (3) a covenant may have a mediator (Heb 9:15), but a testament does not; and (4) a testament does not involve sacrifices, whereas a divine covenant does (Gruber 41).
 Perhaps the LXX translators considered that at the heart of the divine-human covenant God was making a sacrifice of Himself, by offering grace instead of wrath and destruction.

 In any event, there are some reasons that God's covenant could be thought of as a testament.

 · Like a testament God made His covenants unilaterally and He alone set the terms.
 There was no negotiation to reach a mutually agreeable result.
 In this sense the divine covenants are one-sided.

-· Like a testament God's covenant with Israel is the expression of His will concerning His property (His people).
-After all, the concept of being "holy the LORD" (Ex 19:6) means to be His property.
+· Like a testament the covenant God offered Israel is the expression of His will concerning His property (His people).
+After all, the concept of being "holy to ADONAI" (Ex 19:6) means to be His property.

 · Like a testament God's covenant provides an inheritance for His people and instructions for distribution of that inheritance.